 When she’s not storytelling, Heather enjoys the outdoors and visiting the mountains with her husband, their three sons, and good dog, Ruby.

 Miriam has only been in North Carolina a few years (since 2014), but this West Coast transplant loves capturing the diverse, beautiful stories that have helped her call North Carolina home.

 An Emmy®-nominated videographer, Miriam loves a story that takes her somewhere she has never been or opens a perspective she has never heard.
 She strives in each episode to find moments that radiate the vibrancy of life and the intimate exchanges that reflect the true nature of home.

 When she is not filming, she enjoys hiking, a good beer, coffee and traveling.
 She spends several months of the year in her other home of Rwanda, where she works with her husband, the Director of the Kefa Project, to reconcile families and find homes for homeless youth.

-Funding My Home NC digital is provided, in part, by the Tom Howe Fund for UNC-TV.
+Funding My Home, NC digital is provided, in part, by the Tom Howe Fund for PBS North Carolina.
 Special thanks to My Home, NC contributors Carol Jackson and Katherine Johnson.